Anujdwi/Dynamic_Web_Scraping_with_cohere/README.md

 1. **Flask API**: Acts as the entry point for the system.
 2. **CSS Selector Extraction**: Fetches potential CSS selectors for review-related elements.
-3. **Cohere API Integration**: Processes and refines the CSS selectors for accurate identification.
+3. **Cohere API Integration**: Processes a hashmap of `<CSS Selectors, Text contained in them stripped to 10 tokens>` to refine and identify the best selectors.
-4. **Selenium Automation**: Interacts with the website to scrape review details dynamically.
+4. **Selenium Automation**: Handles pagination to dynamically load additional reviews.
+5. **BeautifulSoup Scraper**: Parses review content reliably, regardless of prompt-based selector accuracy.
-5. **JSON Storage**: Saves the extracted reviews locally for further analysis or use.
+6. **JSON Storage**: Saves the extracted reviews locally for further analysis or use.

 ### **System Workflow Diagram**:
 ```